mtoohey31/form-questions/README.md

 docker-compose up
 ```

+Note that credentials are stored inside the container so you shouldn't push it to Docker Hub or anything like that.

 ## Contributing

 If you would like to contribute, run these commands to clone the repo and run it in dev mode: